SkyNet turns 20 today, and pizza delivery drivers are being replaced by self-driving cars

 In the Terminator movie franchise, the ruthless, human-slaughtering artificial intelligence software known as SkyNet became self-aware on August 29, 1997.
-Here in the real world 20 years later, the earth isn't a debris-strewn battlefield (yet), but make no mistake, AI has evolved, and it's serving a very sinister purpose.
+Here in the real world, 20 years later, the earth isn't a debris-strewn battlefield (yet), but make no mistake: AI has evolved, and it's serving a very sinister purpose.

 It's powering self-driving cars capable of delivering Domino's pizzas.
 Which proves once again that the bold, beneficent promise of new technology can always be subverted to serve our basest interests--with a side of dipping sauce, please.